blong1996/Oops-iOS-App/README.md

 With Oops! students are guided to the correct answer by being told their mistakes and given friendly scenarios to help them figure out the correct answer.

+This entire project was completed as a submission for the Thurgood Marshall OFC I & E Hacthathon held in Atlanta, GA May 2016.

 ## Current Working Features

 Currently, users can log in using their facebook account, enter in a single operator problem (i.e. 4 * 5, 6 / 2), and log back out again.